Building the local and tourist network for your heritage site

 [ONLINE MODULE]: Services and structures to turn to in order to comply with the rules governing the operation of a site (safety, development, works, etc.).

-DAY 2: BUILDING YOUR TOURISM ECOSYSTEMWELCOMINGVISITORSENCOURAGINGLOCAL TOURISM ANCHORING
+DAY 2: BUILDING YOUR TOURISM ECOSYSTEM

 • Obtain labels

-MARKETING VIA TOURISM PROFESSIONALS(NATIONAL AND INTERNATIONAL)
+MARKETING VIA TOURISM PROFESSIONALS (NATIONAL AND INTERNATIONAL)

-PROMOTE YOUR SITE ON INTERNATIONAL MARKETS(INSTITUTIONAL AND PRIVATE PARTNERS)
+PROMOTE YOUR SITE ON INTERNATIONAL MARKETS (INSTITUTIONAL AND PRIVATE PARTNERS)

 Methods & Procedures